Amit-Ranjan22/E-Commerce_Back-End/README.md

 ---

-## Fill Out the API Routes to Perform RESTful CRUD Operations
+## Write the API Routes to Perform RESTful CRUD Operations

-Fill out the unfinished routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete operations using Sequelize models.
+Write all the necessary routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete operations using Sequelize models.

 ---